-I am a 35 year old woman, married with a 12 year old son.
 I was a dental nurse until things went horribly wrong, not just for me but for my family too.

 It all started in January 2000.
 I had a pain in my left foot, at the time I just thought it was from wearing high heels at the Christmas work party!
 The pain got worse and then, when I woke up one morning, I noticed that the middle finger on my left hand was white.
 I felt generally unwell and then noticed that another finger was also white.